GabrielNandi/Gabriel-Garcia-Nandi/README.md

 ### Compiling and running via the Java program

 The main Java file `java/TeslaMax.java` contains a description of a COMSOL model, from building the geometry to running the results.
-This file must be compiled with tools available in the COMSOL installation, which must be found on your PATH (see **Installation notes** above).
+This file must be compiled with tools available in the COMSOL installation, which must be found on your PATH (see  above).

 To compile the Java source file:

 	comsolcompile java/TeslaMax.java

-This will result into a Java `.class` file, which you can open normally with COMSOL (as if you are opening a `.mph` file).
+This will result into a Java `.class` file, which you can open normally with COMSOL (as if you were opening a `.mph` file).
 Alternatively, you can run:

 	comsolbatch -inputfile java/TeslaMax.class -outputfile <basename>